nhannht/ncov-cli/README.md

-## My first attemp to write something useful in Rust
+## My first attempt to write something useful in Rust

 ![how to use](./ezgif.com-gif-maker.gif)